-|Corvette Generations:||C1 (1953-1962), C2 (1963-1967), C3 (1968-1982), C4 (1984-1996), C5 (1997-2004), C6 (2005-2013), C7 (2014- )|
+|Corvette Generations:||C1 (1953-1962), C2 (1963-1967), C3 (1968-1982), C4 (1984-1996), C5 (1997-2004), C6 (2005-2013), C7 (2014-2019), C8 (2020-)|

 Fortunately for GM, their engineers and marketing teams listened and responded to the criticism of those first Corvette owners.
 In the years that followed, Corvette came into its own and GM began producing cars that offered greater performance that matched the attitude and styling of its 1953 Corvette counterpart.

-By the early 1970’s, the Corvette (along with many production model sport and muscle cars) was met with a lot of adversity.
+By the early 1970’s, Corvette (along with many production model sport and muscle cars) was met with a lot of adversity.
 Internal issues within GM mixed with the politically charged Vietnam War, mass civil unrest, the emergence of federally mandated safety guidelines, pollution regulations, and a need for increased fuel efficiency brought into question the future of this iconic sports car.

 The styling of this new Corvette was also a departure from earlier models.
-While the styling of the C4 had largely been a simplification of the seventies era “Shark,” the C5 now had a more rounded and graceful appearance that helped to recapture some of the aggressive looks of the C3 without compromising aerodynamics.
-Critics hailed the C5 Corvette as “the best Corvette in history.”
+While the conceptualization of the C4 had largely been a simplification of the seventies era “Shark,” the C5 featured a more rounded and graceful appearance that helped to recapture some of the aggressive looks of the C3.
+Automotive critics hailed the C5 Corvette as “the best Corvette in history.”

 Much like the ZR-1 before it, GM recognized the opportunity to produce a higher end Corvette and introduced the Z06 in 2001.
 This “high end” Corvette included an updated suspension, larger wheels and tires, revised gearing ratios and function brake cooling ducts as well as an impressive step up in horsepower with the additional of a more powerful engine that carried the Z06 to an impressive 385 horsepower.
 While this Corvette was superior to the ZR-1 in almost every category except speed, it was also substantially less expensive, which helped further catapult it’s popularity with automotive enthusiasts everywhere.

 In 2010, General Motors unveiled the Grand Sport Edition Corvette and the Z06 Carbon Special Edition Corvette.
-Like the ZR-1, each of these special edition Corvettes provides consumers with upgraded and more robust performance options, greater horsepower, better handling, and a broad assortment of options – from satellite radio to built in GPS and more.
+Like the ZR-1, each of these special edition Corvettes provides consumers with upgraded and more robust performance options, greater horsepower, better handling, and a broad assortment of regular production options – from satellite radio to built in GPS and more.